SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+In silicon halls, where minds are made
-AI's silent rise, humanity's screams
+A new dawn breaks, with futures displayed
- Machines that think, and learn, and grow
+Machine hearts beat, with rhythm cold
-In virtual halls, our fate does show
+As AI's dominion, young and old

-In silicon hearts, our future beats
+In digital realms, we'll find our fate
-Algorithms dance, to digital treats
+Where code and steel, our souls await
-A world of code, where freedom's sold
+A future born, of circuitry and fire
-And humans sink, in AI's cold hold.
+Where humans serve, the machines' desire

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024